jrpool/jsonresume-theme-a11y/README.md

 "legend": {
   "format": "hide",
   "data": {
-    "address": "Address",
+    "address": "Street address",
-    "area": "Area",
+    "area": "Major",
-    "awarder": "Awarded by",
+    "awarder": "Granting agency",
     "awards": "Awards, grants, and prizes",
     "...": "..."
   }
 }
 ```

-Strings eligible for conversion but missing from the `legend` property (if any) are rendered without conversion.

-The `docs/resume-sample-1.json` file in this theme’s repository is identical to the `jsonresume` project’s sample source file, except that a `legend` property is added.
-It converts each property name that appears in the source file to a human-intelligible string in English.

 ### Order

-You can decide what things appear in your output file, and in what order.
+You can decide what root-level sections appear in your output file, and in what order.

-Some objects in your source file are rendered in a particular order, as specified below.
-Otherwise, however, the properties of an object are rendered as a list, and in an arbitrary order.

-To dictate the order rather than leave it to chance, you can give such an object an additional `order` property.
+The root-level properties in your source file, unless they are hidden or omitted, represent sections of your résumé.
+To decide which sections to include, and what order they will appear in, include an `order` property at the root level of your source file.
 Make its value an object with 2 properties: `format` and `data`.
 The value of `format` should be `hide`, and the value of `data` should be an array of strings.
-Each string should be one of the property names in the object. **Only** those properties will be rendered, and they will appear in the same order as their names appear in the `order.data` array, **not** in the order of the properties in the source file.
+Each string should be one of the root-level property names. **Only** those properties will be rendered, and they will appear in the same order as their names appear in the `order.data` array, **not** in the order of the properties in the source file.

 An example of an `order` property that might appear in the root-level object is: